uksrc-developers/MW-PyBDSF/README.md

    * This ticket covers a demo of the work done on PyBDSF
    * The final comment includes the details to veiw this demo

-*PyBDSF*

-Details about PyBDSF can be obtained from:
+*Details about PyBDSF can be obtained from:*

 [PyBDSF: Read the Docs](https://pybdsf.readthedocs.io/en/latest/index.html)

 Mohan N., Rafferty D., 2015, PyBDSF: Python Blob Detection and Source Finder, Astrophysics Source Code Library, record ascl:1502.007

-*ddf-pipeline container*

-The details on how to obtain and build the ddf-pipeline conatiner are available at:
+*The details on how to obtain and build the ddf-pipeline conatiner are available at:*

 [ddf-pipeline GitHub](https://github.com/mhardcastle/ddf-pipeline)